dkofiarmah/visualfda/README.md

 - [x] Release early, iteratively, often
 - [x] Only do it if it adds value

 At inQbation Labs (our R&D division), we use an agile development framework including scrum, sprints, product backlog, kanban, automated testing, continuous integration, and Lean Startup to design, develop, and deploy software as a service web apps for ourselves and our clients.
 We learned these skills by reading and studying the Agile Manifesto, Scrum Guide, and the Agile Samurai.
 We masted the skills by doing it, failing, performing retrospectives, and doing it again.
 We also hold certificates in Project Management and Certified Scrum Master, which gave us theoretical background knowledge to apply in different situations.
+As we experiment in the lab and develop best practices and standard operating procedures, we implement these with our client projects on the service side of the house (Agileana).

 For this prototype, we held an initial kick-off meeting where we produced an inception deck and brainstormed the user stories and product backlog.
 The product owner assigned a business value to each user story and the team weighed in on the cost or estimated level of effort to produce each user story.
 We calculated the amount of points we thought we could produce based on past team velocity and committed to a number of User Stories.